As humans, we usually take for granted the idea that we can eat just about anything, and therefore we are omnivores.

 Increases bad cholesterol

 The average cholesterol level in the US is 210, but the average cholesterol level of vegans in the US in 135.
-And if you have a cholesterol level below 150, you’re basically considered heart-attack proof.
 Humans do not need to consume cholesterol because we make our own.
 What’s referred to as “good cholesterol” is actually just the cholesterol that we ourselves make.

 Increases risk of heart attack

 Many doctors such as Dr. Caldwell Esselstyn, former chair of the Cleveland Clinic and author of Prevent and Cure Heart Disease, have proven that heart disease can be reversed when we adopt a plant-based diet.
-Whereas right now, heart disease a.k.a. clogged arteries kills 7 million people per year or 1 person every 4 seconds, heart disease would be virtually nonexistent in a vegan world.
+Whereas right now, heart disease kills 7 million people per year or 1 person every 4 seconds, heart disease would much less prevalent in a vegan world.

 The negative effects of consuming an animal-laden diet do not stop here.
-Because when we eat animal products instead of plant foods, we miss out on all the good stuff.
+Because when we eat animal products instead of plant foods, we miss out on a lot of beneficial stuff.

 What you’re missing when you don’t consume a plant-based diet